Alhanouff/Udacity-Memory-Game-Project/README.md

 # udacity-Memory-Game
 Memory Game is a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
-It’s a shnazzy, well-designed, feature-packed memory game!
+It’s a shnazzy, well-designed, feature-packed memory game!The game board consists of sixteen "cards" arranged in a grid.

 You can access the memory game from [this link](https://htmlpreview.github.io/?https://github.com/ogasimli/udacity-Memory-Game/blob/master/index.html).